julp/scrivener_phoenix/README.md

 ### Inverted pagination

+In a standard pagination, the first page contains the lastest content:

+`« First ‹ Prev ...
+2 3 4 5 6 7 8 9 10 ...
+Next › Last »`

-~~In a standard pagination, the first page contains the lastest content.
-This package provides an option for an inverted pagination where the first page contains the oldest content.~~
+This package provides an option for an inverted pagination where the first page contains the oldest content:

+`« Last ‹ Next ...
+10 9 8 7 6 5 4 3 2 ...
+Prev › First »`

 ## Installation